Analytic combinatorics of connected graphs: Introduction

+Expressions are provided for $D_{n,k}$ and $c_0$ in this theorem.
+We explain how to compute the other $(c_r)$ coefficients in Appendix~\ref{sec:computation}, and provide there the expression of $c_1$.
+We thank an anonymous referee for providing us with large tables of numbers of connected graphs.
+Part of them are presented in Figure~\ref{fig:numerical_verification}.
+The correct digits obtained by the asymptotic expansion of order $1$ or $2$ are highlighted.

 After three proofs of the asymptotics of connected graphs when the excess grows linearly with the number of vertices, what is the point of deriving yet another one?
 A first reason is that each proof introduces new techniques, which can then be applied to investigate other graph families.
 In our case, those techniques are the following. \begin{itemize} \item It was already observed by \cite{FKP89} and \cite{JKLP93} that multigraphs (loops and double edges allowed) are better suited for generating function manipulations than simple graphs.
-In Section~\ref{sec:def_multigraphs}, we improve their model to make it more compatible with the formalism of the symbolic method (\cite{FS09}) and of species theory (\cite{BLL97}). \item The generating functions of graphs with degree constraints were recently computed by \cite{EdPR16}, and we apply and improve this result to enumerate graphs and multigraphs with minimum degree at least~$2$. \item We apply an inclusion-exclusion technique to remove loops and double edges from multigraphs, turning them into graphs. \cite{EdPCGGR16} are currently extending this new approach to enumerate graphs with forbidden patterns, and to count the occurrences of subgraphs from a given family in random graphs. \item New exact expression for the generating functions of interesting families of (multi)graphs are derived, including connected graphs (Theorems~\ref{th:exact_csg} and~\ref{th:exact_cmg}), and graphs without trees and unicycles (Theorems~\ref{th:sgpos} and~\ref{th:mgpos}). \end{itemize}
+In Section~\ref{sec:def_multigraphs}, we improve their model to make it more compatible with the formalism of the symbolic method (\cite{FS09}) and of species theory (\cite{BLL97}). \item The generating functions of graphs with degree constraints were recently computed by \cite{EdPR16}, and we apply and improve this result to enumerate graphs and multigraphs with minimum degree at least $2$. \item We apply an inclusion-exclusion technique to remove loops and double edges from multigraphs, turning them into graphs. \cite{EdPCGGR17} have recently extended this new approach to enumerate graphs with forbidden subgraphs, and to count the occurrences of subgraphs from a given family in random graphs. \item New exact expressions for the generating functions of interesting families of (multi)graphs are derived, including multigraphs with a given excess and degree constraints (Proposition~\ref{th:deg_constraints}), and graphs and multigraphs without trees and unicycles (Propositions~\ref{th:mgpos} and~\ref{th:sgpos}). \end{itemize} Two other interesting techniques are applied: a multivariate saddle-point method, Theorem~\ref{th:large_powers}, strongly influenced by the results of \cite{PW13}, and a divergent series analysis, Lemma~\ref{th:bender_like}, borrowed and slightly modified from \cite{Bo16} (who was influenced by the work of \cite{Be75}).
+Those tools are respectively developed in Appendix~\ref{sec:saddle_point} and~\ref{sec:divergent_series}.